2025-26 Ski Season Progress Report as of January 17, 2026

 Mt.
 Bachelor

-Canadian Rockies and Interior B.C.: As in the Northwest lower elevations got a lot of rain through mid-December, but this region is in by far the best shape for the holidays.
-The Banff areas are high and cold enough to have received all snow, while Panorama and Kicking Horse avoided most of it.
+Canadian Rockies and Interior B.C.: As in the Northwest lower elevations got a lot of rain through mid-December, but this region was in by far the best shape for the holidays.
+The Banff areas are high and cold enough to have received all snow, while Panorama and Kicking Horse avoided most of the rain.
 2-3 feet of snow during the third week of December brought most other areas to majority operation, including 80+% at Silver Star and Sun Peaks.
 Up to two feet of snow during the holiday week finished off a December with record snowfall at Lake Louise, Sunshine, Kicking Horse and Revelstoke.
+Early January snowfall was 1.5 - 3+ feet.
+During the second week of January it rained to 6,000+ feet in B.C. but was all 1.5 feet of snow at Banff.

 Area